mkadeline/mkadeline.github.io/_posts/2017-10-10-Neural-Net-Intro.md

 imageid: datanet.jpg
 ---

-Neural Networks are the leading strategy in many Articial Intelligence applicaitons, and at their core, they are surprisingly simple.
+Neural Networks are the leading strategy in many Artificial Intelligence applications, and at their core, they are surprisingly simple.
 Today we'll build a single layer neural network <!--more-->in python, then extend that out to several layers and understand what is happening at each stage.

 ### First, a summary of Neural Networks.